Getting Placed on the Liver Transplant Wait List

 Once patients are approved by the liver transplant team and have financial clearance, they are placed on the United Network for Organ Sharing (UNOS) waiting list.
 UNOS is the agency authorized by the federal government to maintain the database for all transplant recipients in the United States.

-Being placed on a waiting list, means that a patient's name and certain medical information is entered into a national database maintained by UNOS.
+Being placed on a waiting list means that a patient’s name and certain medical information is entered into a national database maintained by UNOS.
 Donor livers are allocated by UNOS and the regional organ procurement organization, Gift of Life Donor Program.
 Suitable donors have a compatible blood type and size may be a factor as well.
-Each donor is evaluated carefully by the Gift of Life and the Penn transplant surgeons.
+Each donor is evaluated carefully by the Gift of Life and Penn Transplant Institute surgeons.

 There are many things patients can and should do while waiting for a liver transplant, including:

 - Continue to exercise regularly to promote endurance and speed up recovery after transplant.